Motsai/neblina-motiondemo-ios/README.md

 ### Prerequisite

 * Have on hand a Neblina module or Promotion Kit
-* An iPad or iPhone or a MAC with Bluetooth LE capability.
+* An iPad or iPhone and a Mac computer with Bluetooth LE capability.
-* Follow the hardware quickstart guide to makesure that the Neblina module or Promotion kit is powered on and functionnal.
+* Follow the hardware quickstart guide to make sure that the Neblina module or Promotion kit is powered on and functionnal.
 * Clone or download this repo.
+* XCode 7 is required to compile

 ### Functionnal check